shawn-nyk/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

-* Commands that deal with Company, Internship, Application, and User Profile can only be executed when you are on the appropriate tab in the app.
+* Commands that deal with Company, Internship, Application, and Profile can only be executed when you are on the appropriate tab in the app.
 The tab you must be on to execute a certain command is stated under each relevant section header in this guide.

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>